 In addition to their primary effects, many internal diseases cause widespread metabolic changes.
 Some of these changes occur early in the disease course, whereas other metabolic pathways have a large reserve capacity, so that changes occur only in later stages of the disease.
 PetMETA allows the clinician to monitor these disease-associated metabolic changes.
 Read examples about existing research data on disease-induced, known metabolic changes and their effects on dog care from the links below.

-Reference ranges: typical results of healthy animals
+Reference intervals: typical results of healthy animals

 Feeding affects metabolism